07821 210231|[email protected]

 Since 2012 Sinead has worked in neuro for a charity that supports clients within complex care who have a long-term neurological condition and also on a neuro rehab unit offering a period of intense neuro rehabilitation working alongside a multidisciplinary team consisting of physiotherapists, occupational therapists, speech and language therapists, neuro psychologists, neuro consultant, therapy assistants and nurses.
 This has helped develop Sinead’s extensive knowledge, skills and experiences over the years to provide expert neuro physiotherapy.
 Sinead has specialist knowledge of neuro physiotherapy and is able to complete assessments, outcome measures and neuro physiotherapy interventions whilst using complex clinical reasoning to support her treatments using relevant evidence based practice.

-Over the years Sinead has worked with a variety of neurological conditions such as acquired brain injury, stroke, huntington’s disease, multiple sclerosis, motor neurone disease, brain tumours, FND, spinal cord injuries and hydrocephalus to name a few, it is important to note this list is far from exhaustive and Sinead also has experience with a wider variety of conditions.
+Over the years Sinead has worked with a variety of neurological conditions such as acquired brain injury, stroke, Huntington’s disease, multiple sclerosis, motor neurone disease, brain tumours, FND, spinal cord injuries and hydrocephalus to name a few, it is important to note this list is far from exhaustive and Sinead also has experience with a wider variety of conditions.

 As a neuro physiotherapist Sinead’s priority is individually developing and delivering treatments for her clients that have their personal goals at the centre of their therapy and she believes there is not one treatment suits all and only through thorough assessments is it possible to develop treatment that can support each individual client.